Please join us for one of the following faith and community-building opportunities:

 Women are a vital part of Fort Hill Presbyterian Church and PW invites every woman to participate in any way and to any extent she can.
 There is a place at FHPC for every woman.
 Our goal is to help each woman find a place for herself and her talents in one of the Christian Fellowship Circle Meetings.
 Each circle meets regularly for socializing, Bible study, prayer, support for the concerns of Fort Hill’s congregation, the community and the world.

-Judi Cundiff would be delighted to talk with you about PW, provide any information you might need, and help you choose a circle on the basis of your interests.
-There is a listing of circles with day, time, and location on the back of the weekly church bulletin.
+Carolyn Stroup would be delighted to talk with you about PW, provide any information you might need, and help you choose a circle on the basis of your interests.
+You may contact the Church Office for the Circle meeting times and locations.

 Pansy Duke Scholarship and Application